ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/by-amount.md

 [**ki**] = [distributed to row **i** amount1] + [distributed to row **i** amount2] + ... + [distributed to row **i** amountm].

-'amount1', 'amount2' ... 'amountm' are the additional amounts to which you add the current additional distributed amount <br> (the amounts listed in its definition in the **Document Amount Type Dependencies** panel).
+'amount1', 'amount2' ... 'amountm' are the additional amounts to which you add the current additional distributed amount (the amounts listed in its definition in the **Document Amount Type Dependencies** panel).

 If there are no such amounts, thеn in this initial calculation, you have [**ki**] = **0**.